Trip.com Group (NASDAQ:TCOM) Shares Gap Up to $21.30

-Shares of Trip.com Group Limited (NASDAQ:TCOM – Get Rating) gapped up prior to trading on Tuesday .
+Trip.com Group Limited (NASDAQ:TCOM – Get Rating)’s share price gapped up prior to trading on Tuesday .
 The stock had previously closed at $21.30, but opened at $22.34.
-Trip.com Group shares last traded at $21.98, with a volume of 35,883 shares.
+Trip.com Group shares last traded at $21.98, with a volume of 35,883 shares changing hands.

-Several research analysts have issued reports on TCOM shares.
-Barclays started coverage on shares of Trip.com Group in a report on Tuesday, February 8th.
-They set an “overweight” rating and a $33.00 target price on the stock.
-Mizuho dropped their target price on shares of Trip.com Group from $35.00 to $32.00 and set a “buy” rating on the stock in a report on Thursday, March 24th.
-CLSA dropped their target price on shares of Trip.com Group from $39.00 to $35.00 in a report on Friday, March 25th.
-JPMorgan Chase & Co. cut shares of Trip.com Group from an “overweight” rating to a “neutral” rating and set a $20.00 target price on the stock. in a report on Monday, March 14th.
-Finally, Macquarie upgraded shares of Trip.com Group from a “neutral” rating to an “outperform” rating in a report on Tuesday, March 15th.
-Four research analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
-According to data from MarketBeat, Trip.com Group has an average rating of “Buy” and a consensus price target of $33.13.
+A number of analysts have weighed in on TCOM shares.
+Barclays started coverage on shares of Trip.com Group in a research report on Tuesday, February 8th.
+They set an “overweight” rating and a $33.00 target price for the company.
+Macquarie upgraded Trip.com Group from a “neutral” rating to an “outperform” rating in a report on Tuesday, March 15th.
+JPMorgan Chase & Co. cut Trip.com Group from an “overweight” rating to a “neutral” rating and set a $20.00 target price on the stock. in a report on Monday, March 14th.
+Citigroup increased their price target on Trip.com Group from $30.00 to $35.00 and gave the company a “buy” rating in a research report on Tuesday, February 15th.
+Finally, Mizuho decreased their target price on Trip.com Group from $35.00 to $32.00 and set a “buy” rating for the company in a research report on Thursday, March 24th.
+Four research analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company has an average rating of “Buy” and an average price target of $33.13.

-Several large investors have recently bought and sold shares of the company.
-Krane Funds Advisors LLC increased its holdings in Trip.com Group by 127.1% in the 3rd quarter.
-Krane Funds Advisors LLC now owns 11,283,348 shares of the company’s stock worth $346,963,000 after acquiring an additional 6,315,426 shares in the last quarter.
-Norges Bank acquired a new position in shares of Trip.com Group during the 4th quarter valued at about $145,994,000.
-Allspring Global Investments Holdings LLC acquired a new position in shares of Trip.com Group during the 4th quarter valued at about $124,152,000.
-FIL Ltd raised its holdings in Trip.com Group by 32.5% in the 3rd quarter.
-FIL Ltd now owns 17,958,256 shares of the company’s stock valued at $552,216,000 after buying an additional 4,407,274 shares during the period.
-Finally, BlackRock Inc. raised its holdings in Trip.com Group by 18.1% in the 1st quarter.
-BlackRock Inc. now owns 25,456,730 shares of the company’s stock valued at $588,559,000 after buying an additional 3,893,531 shares during the period.
-66.54% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently bought and sold shares of the stock.
+Morgan Stanley increased its position in Trip.com Group by 2.9% during the second quarter.
+Morgan Stanley now owns 45,175,053 shares of the company’s stock valued at $1,601,909,000 after acquiring an additional 1,252,885 shares during the last quarter.
+BlackRock Inc. increased its stake in shares of Trip.com Group by 18.1% in the first quarter.
+BlackRock Inc. now owns 25,456,730 shares of the company’s stock worth $588,559,000 after purchasing an additional 3,893,531 shares in the last quarter.
+Vanguard Group Inc. increased its stake in shares of Trip.com Group by 1.8% in the first quarter.
+Vanguard Group Inc. now owns 19,890,105 shares of the company’s stock worth $459,860,000 after purchasing an additional 345,864 shares in the last quarter.
+FIL Ltd increased its stake in shares of Trip.com Group by 32.5% in the third quarter.
+FIL Ltd now owns 17,958,256 shares of the company’s stock worth $552,216,000 after purchasing an additional 4,407,274 shares in the last quarter.
+Finally, Capital International Investors increased its stake in shares of Trip.com Group by 8.3% in the first quarter.
+Capital International Investors now owns 13,976,739 shares of the company’s stock worth $323,142,000 after purchasing an additional 1,072,288 shares in the last quarter.
+Institutional investors own 66.54% of the company’s stock.

 About Trip.com Group (NASDAQ:TCOM)